A compelling snapshot of European private equity activity and investment records in the last decade.

-Detailed evidence and analysis of the European private equity industry’s real contribution to employment, in 2019, and job creation, in 2018-19, and the far-reaching impact this has on the people, societies and economies of Europe.
+Detailed evidence and analysis of the European private equity and venture capital industry’s real contribution to employment, in 2020, and job creation, in 2019-20, and the far-reaching impact this has on the people, societies and economies of Europe.

 In this report, we look at Capital Under Management and Dry Powder across private equity segments, from Buyouts to Generalist funds, and Growth capital to Venture Capital.

-Brand new analysis of Venture and Buyout statistics, looking at the transaction value of Venture-backed and Buyout investments.
+Brand new analysis of Venture Capital and Private Equity statistics, looking at the transaction value of investments into European companies.

-A forward-looking Market Sentiment Survey capturing the views of more than 350 GPs and LPs on the future of the private equity industry in the context of the COVID-19 pandemic.
+A forward-looking Market Sentiment Survey capturing the views of 250 private equity managers and investors on the future of the industry in the context of COVID-19.

 Most PCs automatically accept them but you can change your browser settings to restrict, block or delete cookies if you want.
 Each browser is different, so check the 'Help' menu of your particular browser (or your mobile phone's handset manual) to learn how to change your cookie preferences.
 Many browsers have universal privacy settings for you to choose from.